coatue-oss/slickgrid2/README.md

 **Note:** This is not the original SlickGrid.
 Go [here](https://github.com/mleibman/SlickGrid) if you want the original.

-## Which dist file should I use?

-- **For most users**, slick.grid.js (the main export) is the right file to use
-- If you want a SlickGrid1-compatible API, use slick.compat.js

 ## SlickGrid is an advanced JavaScript grid/spreadsheet component

 Highlights of the original SlickGrid: